Cuc Phuong Nation Park, Nho Quan

 A quiet corner of Dong Chuong Lake in Nho Quan

-The park’s success is critical to the region.
+The park’s success is critical to the ecology of the nation and the region.
 Since the early 1990’s, researchers have discovered at least 490 species of mammals, birds, fish, plants, and amphibians previously unknown to science.
 However, despite extensive conservation efforts poachers and wildlife smugglers still pose a significant threat to the park’s biodiversity.

 The many lakes of the district are considered a crucial resource for aquaculture, irrigation and tourism.
-Among these lakes, Hồ Đồng Chương (Dong Chuong Lake) is the most renowned, and authorities have identified it as a potential location for ecotourism.
+Among these lakes, Hồ Đồng Chương (Dong Chuong Lake) is the most renowned and has been identified it as a potential location for ecotourism.
 Nearby attractions like the Ba Tua waterfall, Chin Suoi river, and the blue water pond at Troi also attract visitors to the area.

 Historical Significance

-Nho Quan’s history is as old as Vietnam’s and it is recognized as the birthplace of Duong Van Nga, the wife of Dinh Bo Lin and often considered the “Mother Goddess” of Vietnam.
-The district is home to numerous significant spiritual and historical sites, such as the Temple of Heaven in Tho hill, the King Dinh Bo Linh temple in Lao Cau village, and the communal houses of My Ha, Ngoc Nhi, and Ngoc Ba in Gia Thuy commune.
+Nho Quan’s history is as old as Vietnam itself.
+Recognized as the birthplace of Duong Van Nga, the wife of Dinh Bo Lin and often considered the “Mother Goddess” of Vietnam, the district is also home to numerous significant spiritual and historical sites.
+The Temple of Heaven in Tho hill, the King Dinh Bo Linh temple in Lao Cau village, and the communal houses of My Ha, Ngoc Nhi, and Ngoc Ba in Gia Thuy are worthy of note.
 Unfortunately these sites are spread far and wide across the region which can make casual tourism difficult.

 Chau Son Cathedral